 We serve a powerful, all-knowing, God who is everywhere present and nowhere absent.
 He sees all and has declared the end from the beginning.
 He has set all things in motion and ensures continuation.
 So why then, did He fail at His effort to save the wicked?
 Why would He be sad, disappointed and discouraged because the wicked die and are hell bound?

 Of course by now, you know Heís not truly sad or heartbroken at the demise of the wicked.
 Nor did He in any wise fail.
 The wicked are, as we stated, very different from the saints of God.
-The simple truth of the matter is they have not been born again.
+The simple truth of the matter is they have not been born again, and remain enemies of God.

 Letís follow the radio preacherís logic to its inevitable conclusion: the fault has to lie with man.